quasarcnmi/kube/README.md

 We will be using [Kube-VIP](https://kube-vip.io/docs/)  for the load balancer.

-For our A records we install a DNS server on the Admin1 server it will serve our VPC needs.
-This was constructed on Linode based VM's.
+For our A records we install a [DNS server](https://technitium.com/dns/) on the Admin1 server it will serve our VPC needs.
+This was constructed on
+Linode based VM's.

-We are not using cloud balancers or any other external application, in order to simulate a cold metal build.
+In order to simulate a cold metal build, We are not using cloud balancers or any other cloud application.

+## Servers

+There will be 5 servers active for this demonstration.
+Admin Server
+    - admin1
+Master Servers
+    - master1
+    - master2
+    - master3
+Worker Servers (in RKE often referred to as Agents)
+    - worker1